Factbox: Short list of potential Trump administration picks

 INTERIOR SECRETARY

-* Sarah Palin, Republican former Alaska governor who ran for vice president in 2008
+* Sarah Palin, former Alaska governor who ran for vice president in 2008

 * Jan Brewer, former Arizona governor